 What Should You Do When You’re Not Sure?

 When determining what’s okay to take or not, be sure your sponsor is always just one phone call away.
 Any medication that causes a chemical high is one you want to avoid.
 At the same time, focus on treating the underlying health conditions that cause any pain you’re experiencing.
 Seek out others who have been in your place before.
 Surely, you aren’t the only person in recovery who has experienced pain!

-Seeking Help for Substance Use Disorders at Florida House Experience
+Seeking Help for Substance Use Disorders at FHE Health

 It’s not possible to expect a life without pain, but you can live a life without active addiction.
-At Florida House Experience, we work closely with patients who need ongoing treatment and support for all forms of addiction.
+At FHE Health, we work closely with patients who need ongoing treatment and support for all forms of addiction.
 Contact us today to start on the path towards recovery.